Skip to main content

 Can the Micro Squeeze handle freezing temperatures?

 No — and this is the most critical maintenance rule for any hollow fiber filter.
 If water inside the Micro Squeeze freezes, expanding ice can crack the microscopic hollow fibers, creating invisible pathways large enough for bacteria and protozoa to pass through.
 There is no way to verify whether freeze damage has occurred — the filter will still flow normally but may no longer be safe.
 In cold weather, sleep with the filter inside your sleeping bag or keep it in an interior pocket against your body.
 If you suspect the filter has frozen, replace it.
-At $49.95, a new filter is cheap insurance compared to a backcountry case of giardia.
+At its price point, a new filter is cheap insurance compared to a backcountry case of giardia.
 Some thru-hikers carry the Micro Squeeze for 3-season use and switch to chemical treatment (Aquamira drops) for winter trips.

 Final Verdict